mozilla/persona/README.md

 ###Setup git (if you haven't done so already):

-1. set the git configuration
+1. Set the git configuration

  `git config --global user.name "Your Username"`